ThinLiquid/obsidian-vault/01 - Areas/01 - Chemistry/06 - Chemical reactions/202501220000 - Redox reactions.md

+# Redox reactions
-# Oxidation, reduction and redox
+## Oxidation, reduction and redox
 When oxygen is added to an element or compound the process is called **oxidation**:
 $$\ce{2Cu(s) + O2(g) -> 2CuO(s)}$$
 The copper as been oxidized.